 - NOTES: 1.
 Only soils with a percolation rate between five (5) and thirty (30) minutes per inch shall be used for the fill material.
 Sands with greater of 0.50 mm to 2.0 mm.
 Less than 15% of the material by weight shall be larger than a 1/2 inch sieve.
 A sieve analysis may be than 10% by wieght finer than 0.05 mm material must be avoided.
-At least 25% of the material by weight shall be in the range necessary to verify this requirement. - trenches or bed, grading the exposed fill, and grading/seeding the top soil are critical to proper operation of the mound system.
+At least 25% of the material by weight shall be in the range necessary to verify this requirement. - Preparation of the site on which the mound is to be located, placement of the fill on the site, construction of the absorption сi - trenches or bed, grading the exposed fill, and grading/seeding the top soil are critical to proper operation of the mound system.
+3. Use Table 7A or 7B of this handbook for bed size based upon fill material percolation rate.